Explore our collection

 45% Sangiovese 31% Montepulciano 24% Merlot

-We harvested the 2017 Merlot Block 500 grapes on October 12th.
+We harvested the 2018 Merlot Block 500 grapes on October 2nd.
 The average sugar at harvest was 25.5 Brix- ideal for making high quality, age worthy wines.
 Post fermentation the wine was aged on the grape skins for total of 21 days.
-Post pressing the wine was racked twice and pumped into 28% new, mostly French and other European oak barrels, the rest went into older , mixed barrels.
+Post pressing the wine was racked twice and pumped into 30% new, mostly French and other European oak barrels, the rest went into older , mixed barrels.
 Majority of the wine for the final La Storia blend came from Block 500 with few barrels added from block 510.
-Our 2017 La Storia Merlot is a fine example of the ability of this classic Bordeaux variety to make solid, tasty and age worthy wines.
+Our 2018 La Storia Merlot is and has been consistently fine example of the ability of this classic Bordeaux variety to make solid, tasty and age worthy wines.
 The main aromas and flavors are of dark cherry, plums, a bit of black licorice and herbs.
 The new oak barrels contribute a touch of vanilla, brown sugar, cocoa dust and toast.
 On the mouth the wine is soft and viscous, balancing the acidity and the tannins well for such a young wine.
 The finish is long and soft with suggestion of sweetness backed by ripe tannins.
 This wine will age well and will reward your patience if stored well in the next 3-6 years.
 Cheers!

 The 2018 La Storia Petite Sirah was made by blending most of our best blocks of Petite Syrah including some Zin and Syrah.
 Petite Sirah grapes are very sensitive to wet weather conditions but luckily all blocks were ripe and ready for harvesting before the rain in mid-October.
 The 2018 Petite Sirah berries were very small and slightly dehydrated resulting in an impressive wine with very dark, opaque color, beautiful nose of concentrated blue berries and blackberries that leads to a full body mouth feel with engagingly soft tannins.
 After short aeration the nose opens up with the addition of cocoa, slight earthiness followed by brown sugar and a touch of vanilla-contribution of the new oak barrels.
 Overall the aromas are of fresh dark fruit and very attractive.
 Longevity, if stored properly, is one of the virtues of this variety and it will give you the most enjoyment in 5-8 years.
 Cheers!